A Tibetan-American Family: A Literary Novel

 Beyer, Stephan.
 Magic and Ritual in Tibet: The Cult of Tara.
 Delhi: Motilal Banarsidass, 1988.

 This exploration into the significance of the Tibetan Goddess “Tara” in terms of worship and cultural self-understanding provides ample information on the role that the goddess plays in Tibetan culture, particularly in the extreme group referred to as the “Cult of Tara.”
-This example of living ritual tradition of Tibetan Buddhists will serve both as a source of knowledge for the practice of Tibetan Buddhism as portrayed in my novel and as a source of information surrounding the symbolic significance of Tara for Tibetan Buddhists.
+This example of the living ritual tradition of Tibetan Buddhists will serve both as a source of knowledge for the practice of Tibetan Buddhism as portrayed in my novel and as a source of information surrounding the symbolic significance of Tara for Tibetan Buddhists.
 I plan to subtly circumscribe some of Goddess Tara’s meanings around the potential that my character Tara discovers within herself, without ever explicitly making the connection between these two figures.

 Bloefeld, John.
 The Tantric Mysticism of Tibet: A Practical Guide to the Theory, Purpose, and Techniques of Tantric Meditation.
 New York: Penguin Group, 1992.

 This is the first Tantric text that was ever translated into English, and it remains a definitive general work on the Vajrayana Buddhism of Tibet.
 Bloefeld outlines the goals, techniques, and practices of Tantric mysticism and clarifies the relationship between its ornate ritualism and the spiritual effects that these practices have on the human mind.
-The work will serve as general introduction and foundation upon which I can work with Tibetan Buddhism in my novel.
+The work will serve as a general introduction and foundation upon which I can work with Tibetan Buddhism in my novel.

 Bromley, Roger, ed.
 Narratives for a New Belonging: Diasporic Cultural Fictions.
 Edinburgh: Edinburgh University Press, 2000.